 San Bernardino County Sheriff's Department (SBSD) Homeless Outreach Proactive Enforcement (HOPE) team

 The SBSD HOPE team needed to modernize from their pen and paper field surveys

-The SBSD HOPE team used Esri's Survey123 for ArcGIS on smartphones and tablets to easily collect data in the field.
-All data collections were updated in real-time and displayed with Operations Dashboard for ArcGIS.
+The SBSD HOPE team used Esri's ArcGIS Survey123 on smartphones and tablets to easily collect data in the field.
+All data collections were updated in real-time and displayed with ArcGIS Dashboards.